yoriyuki/moh/README.txt

 lines as follow to some plain text file in a specified directory or its subdirectories.

-[2012-11-29]$ Wallet -> Expense lunch 7-11 convenience store 700
+[2012-11-29]$ Wallet  Expense 7-11 convenience store 700

-This means that 700 yen/doller/euro... of currency are transferred from the account "Wallet" to "Expense", and its category is "lunch".
+This means that 700 yen/doller/euro... of currency are transferred from the account "Wallet" to "Expense".
 "7-11 convenience store" is a comment.

-Wallet, Expense and Income are special accounts.
-The above transaction can be written as
+Accounts can form hierarchies.
+For example, you can write Expense:Lunch to indicate the nested accounts.

-[2012-11-29]$ lunch 7-11 convenience store 700
+[2012-11-29]$ Wallet  Expense:Lunch 7-11 convenience store 700

-If you are paid salary 400000 Yen, you can write as

-[2012-11-29]$$ salary 400000
+Transactions of Expense:Lunch are counted as those of Expense and Expense:Lunch simultaneously.

+If you know how much money in an account, you can reset the balance of the account.

+[2013-08-01]$= Wallet 6000

+This set the balance of Wallet 6000.
+If this is not equal to the balance calculated, moh automatically inserts the transaction to Expense:Unknown or Income:Unknown.

+OCaml version of moh uses different formats.
+They are supported but using them are strongly discouraged.

-moh ignores any line which does not fit these formats.
+moh ignores any line which does not fit this format.

-** Generate a report
+** Generate a summary

 Then, you can create a report by invoking moh.
 If you put the data into the directory XXX or its subdirectories, you can obtain the annual report of Wallet by

-ocaml moh.ml -d XXX Wallet 20120101 20121231
+$ ruby moh.rb -d XXX -s Wallet 20120101 20121231

 If you omit -d, the current directory is assumed.
+You can change the suffix of files which moh searches.
+If you use -t instead of -s, moh outputs all transaction between given dates.

+The default behavior is to search *.howm files.
+But you can change the suffix of files which contain financial data.
+$ ruby moh.rb -d XXX --howm_suffix=txt -s Wallet 20120101 20121231

+moh also supports csv files from Mitsui Sumitomo Bank
+$ ruby moh.rb --smbc_dir=XXX -s -t Wallet 20120101 20121231
+and Mitsui Sumitomo VISA card.
+$ ruby moh.rb --smbc_visa_dir XXX -s Wallet 20120101 20121231

 * Future plan

-- Balance sheet
 - Different currency and other price changing materials.

 Enjoy!